immohann/DCGAN/README.md

 # DCGAN
-Building a TF based DCGAN
+Building DCGAN to generate Dog images using PyTorch